 Perfect for cleaning up after gardening and yard work.
 Would be wonderful for giving the doggy a bath as well.

 Outdoor shower inspiration… Enjoy!

 Lets talk Halloween, shall we?
 I LOVE this holiday.
-Its hard to top Christmas in my book (presents!) but Halloween is a close second!
 I love to dress up and decorate, pass out candy to the cute little kiddos, and run around in the streets like a goblin.

 Check out the whole article